mavillez/Oblivion/docs/source/scripts.rst

   module load foss/2021b

   export PMIX_MCA_psec=native
-  export MODULEPATH=/mnt/beegfs/stack/mn02470/modules/all/Core

   srun vasp_ncl
   #srun vasp_std

 where vasp_std and vasp_ncl denote the standard and non-collinear (including spin-orbit, etc.) versions, respectively.

 Using VASP compiled against Intel compilers requires the use of all cores in a socket for the solution to converge.